Peishyy/banking-dashboard/README.md

-# 💼 Banking Dashboard Web Application
+# 💼 Banking Dashboard Application

 This is a full-stack **Banking Dashboard** system that allows user registration, login, transfers between users, and viewing of user details and transaction history.
 It also features data export and visual feedback on account status.